helgoboss/helgobox/doc/user-guide.md

     - **Right dropdown:** This dropdown displays the markers or regions (depending on the *Regions* checkbox state).
 - **Now!:** This sets the target to the currently playing (or currently focused, if stopped) marker/region.
 - **Regions:** Switches between markers and regions.

+###### Seek target

+Allows you to use faders, knobs, encoders or incremental buttons to seek within portions of your project ... with feedback that indicates the current position!

+- **Feedback:** Determines how frequently ReaLearn captures feedback and sends it to your feedback output.
+    - **Beat:** Every beat.
+    - **Fast:** As fast as possible, thereby giving the satisfying feeling of continuity.
+This obviously uses some more resources.
+No idea how far you can go with that.
+Try yourself.
+- **Seek play:** Doesn't just change the edit cursor but also changes the play position when the project is currently being played.
+- **Move view:** Also scrolls to the seeked position (even when not playing).

+The following options determine which time ranges will be taken into consideration as reference for seeking (control) and feedback.

+1. **Time selection:** Can use the currently set time selection as reference.
+2. **Use loop points:** Can use the currently set loop points as reference.
+3. **Use regions:** Can use the current region as reference.
+4. **Use project:** Can use the complete project as reference, from start to end.

+If you tick multiple options, this is the order of fallbacks: If there's no time selection, the loop points will be used.
+If there are no loop points, the current region is used.
+And if there's no current region, the project will be used.

 ##### Category "Virtual"